 Patrick has been Director, Human Resources, of Virgin Trains since 1999.
 He joined the HR team in 1998 to kick off a major cultural change programme.

 He has also held a number of senior regional positions with operational and commercial responsibility in the rail network.
 Patrick joined the rail industry as a graduate trainee in 1991.

-Phil Bearpark - Director Operations and Customer Service
+Phil Bearpark - Executive Director Operations and Projects

 Phil has been with Virgin Trains since the franchise started in 1997.
 He has held a number of roles including Engineering Director, and Business Development Director with responsibility for introducing the VHF timetable.
 He was recently Production Director for three years.
 Phil originally trained as an engineer and is a Chartered Mechanical Engineer and a Member of the Institute of Mechanical Engineers.